Role management in the Console

 View all roles

-The Role Management page has a separate tab for Global, Folder, and Collection roles.
-Each tab shows a count at the top and filters tailored to the role type.
+The Role Management page includes separate tabs for Global, Folder, and Collection roles.
+Each tab displays a role count at the top and includes filters tailored to that role type.

 Tab | Column | Description |